KulkarniAtharva/Messeng-Flutter/README.md

 # Part 1 - Flutter App

-An Instagram redesign application which includes a realtime chat feature; developed using Flutter with firebase as backend and uses QuickBlox SDK for communication via chat, group chat and video calling
+An Instagram redesign application which includes a realtime chat feature; with firebase as backend and uses QuickBlox SDK for communication via chat, group chat and video calling